achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ## Tools

-### Generation of a standard and specific set of Cre driver lines for targeting pain-related cell
+### Generation of a standard and specific set of Cre driver lines for targeting pain-related cells